 1. Row Covers

 Check under the row covers regularly to ensure aphids or other pests have not gotten in.
-You may also need to spray plants with insecticidal soap or something else before covering them.
+You may also need to spray the plants with insecticidal soap or something else before covering them.

 2. Ladybird Beetles